omergokdere/todoList/README.md

 Todolist application that run on android enviroment.

-This application allow users to add new task , edit or delete task which already added.
+This application allow users to add new task , edit or delete tasks which is already added.

 There are some functional specifications to make application more user friendly which are ;